weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 ![](/guides/images/multicast/AWS-4-create-stack.png)

 The CloudFormation stack dashboard appears, where you can monitor the progress of the stack’s creation.
 It takes about 10-15 minutes to complete.
-Press refresh button in the top right corner to monitor its progress.
+Press the refresh button in the top right corner to monitor its progress.

-Once the stack has been created, go to [Weave Cloud](https://cloud.weave.works) where you can visualize the demo app.
+Once the stack has been created, you can go back to [Weave Cloud](https://cloud.weave.works) where you can visualize the demo app.
 However, before you can do that, you need to deploy the multicast app as a set of services to the ECS cluster you just created.

-Leave the stack creation window open and create a new tab for this next section.

 ##<a name="multicast-demo"></a>Deploying the Multicast Demo to an EC2 Cluster